Overview of Project Template Development

 6. Test, test, test!!
 Add the Project to your test plan (Very Important Client) and complete the Project.
 Including staff members in the testing process is a great way to get feedback and have a better outcome!

-7. Launch the Project Template to Plans to set the process in motion.
+7. When everything works smoothly, launch the Project Template to production Plans to set the process in motion.